 Simple Types and Complex Types with Simple Content

 Mendix fully supports elements with primitive content, as in, simple types or complex types with simple content.
 However, Mendix currently does not take restrictions of simple types into account, such as limiting a string to a finite set of possibilities or limiting the range of an integer.
-In those cases, all possible values of the base type (e.g., string) are allowed.
+In those cases, all possible values of the base type (for example, string) are allowed.